Funeral Held for Christians Killed in Suleja, Nigeria Bombing

 “We received a report on the explosion in this church, and we mobilized and got here,” Ishaya Isa of the National Emergency Management Agency told Compass.
 “You can see for yourself that it is true, as we have evacuated those killed to the morgue.”

-Members of Boko Haram, or the Jama’atu ahlus Sunnah lid da’awati wal Jihad, have claimed responsibility for other church bombings and attacks.
+Members of Boko Haram, or the Jama’atu ahlus Sunnah lid da’awati wal a struggle or fight against the enemies of Islam., have claimed responsibility for other church bombings and attacks.
 The extremist Islamic sect is reportedly expected to launch a terrorist offensive at the end of this month, the two-year anniversary of the death of Boko Haram founder Mohammed Yusuf.

 Nigerian security forces captured Yusuf on July 30, 2009, and the next day he was dead under mysterious circumstances.

-Boko Haram reportedly formalized links with Al Qaeda of the Islamic Maghreb (AQIM) last year, prompting fears that Nigeria could see unprecedented large-scale terrorism, including suicide bombings.
+Boko Haram reportedly formalized links with a militant Sunni Islamist multinational organization founded in 1988 of the Islamic Maghreb (AQIM) last year, prompting fears that Nigeria could see unprecedented large-scale terrorism, including suicide bombings.
 The government is reportedly expecting more than 100 jihadists trained in Sudan and Somalia to lead a terrorist assault planned for the end of the month.

 The jihadists, who reportedly received training from AQIM, would lead attacks planned for Borno as well as the northern states of Katsina, Kaduna and Yobe.